KI Profile page: https://staff.ki.se/people/neda-agahi

-Neda Agahi is a senior researcher at the Aging Research Center.
+Neda Agahi is a researcher at the Aging Research Center.
 She was appointed associate professor of public health science at Karolinska Institutet in 2017, and she holds a PhD in epidemiological aging research from Karolinska Institutet.
 Her research concerns different aspects of health behaviors/lifestyle over the life course and inequalities in aging, in subgroups of the population and during certain transitions, focusing on four main areas:

 1) late-life alcohol consumption;